Biology test “Natural communities. Test work “Natural communities Test natural communities of the native land

 4) living organisms

-2. All types of interactions of the natural community and the environment are
+2. All types of interactions between the natural community and the environment represent

-3. Organisms engaged in the process of photosynthesis in the ecosystem, is customary called
+3. Organisms that carry out the process of photosynthesis in an ecosystem are called

-4. The remnants of the dead bodies and allocations of living organisms feed
+4. They feed on the remains of dead bodies and secretions of living organisms.

 5.

-A. Animals in the ecosystem are able to exist separately without other living organisms.
+A. Animals in an ecosystem are able to exist separately without other living organisms.

-B. Types of Birds of the Spiritual Forest differ from the set of species of birds inhabiting in the steppe.
+B. The bird species of the broadleaf forest differ from the set of bird species found in the steppe.

 6.

-Destroyers of organic matter and wildlife bodies in the natural community include
+Destroyers of organic matter and living things in the natural community include

 1) bacteria

-7. Install the correspondence between the body and its role in the ecosystem.
+7. Match the organism with its role in the ecosystem.

 Organism